 How to get to Bologna from Florence

-Train is, once again, the most efficient way to get from Florence to Bologna and back.
+Taking a train is, once again, the most efficient way to get from Florence to Bologna and back.
 The average journey time by train is about 40 minutes, with up to 56 trains running per day.

 Like This Article?
 Pin It!